course-details-portlet

 • basic set theory.

-• discrete functions.
+• discrete functions and relations.

 • concepts and algorithms related to graphs, including trees and graphisomorphism.